 - 12 Charming Things to Do in Copenhagen in Winter

-- 10 Magical Things to do in Bremen, Germany in Winter
+- 10 Things to do in Vienna in the Winter: The Ultimate Vienna Christmas Guide

 Be sure to download our FREE printable packing list so you don't forget anything, too!